 - The student will be notified by mail of the decision regarding the approval or denial of the appeal.

 - The student is responsible for all semester tuition expenses while the SAP Appeal is being reviewed.

 - Students who have a TERMINATED SAP status following a previous appeal may submit a subsequent appeal only for circumstances that occurred while on Probation.

 Tips for Achieving Satisfactory Academic Progress

-- The Back2College website has a free online calculator that you may use to determine what grades, number of credit hours or GPA are required to achieve a certain GPA on a 4.0 scale.
+- The Back2College website offers a free online calculator that students may use to determine the grades, number of credit hours or GPA required to achieve a certain GPA on a 4.0 scale.

 - Follow your curriculum carefully.
-Taking classes outside of your major will count against your maximum time frame.
+Taking classes outside of your major and/or repeating classes will count against your maximum time frame.

 - Be cautious about changing majors.
-Time frames are cumulative and may not start over with the new program.
+Time frames are cumulative and may not start over with a new program.

 - Be aware that any pre-requisites you have taken prior to being accepted into a new program will count towards your maximum time frame.

-- Be aware that classes that are dropped after the “last day to drop” will count as both an F and hours attempted but not completed.
-(Refer to the academic calendar for this date)
+- Be aware that classes that are dropped after the “last day to drop” will count both as an F and as hours attempted but not completed.
+(Refer to the academic calendar for this date).

 If you do not understand any of the above policies and/or procedures, it is your responsibility to ask for clarification from a Financial Aid counselor.
 Please note that privacy regulations prohibit us from discussing a student’s academic record over the phone.
 Financial Aid counselors are available Monday through Thursday from 7:45 am until 5:30 pm and Friday from 8:00 am until 1:00 pm.
-The Financial Aid Office also has evening hours every Tuesday until 7:00 pm.
-Hours may vary during the summer.
+The Financial Aid Office also has evening hours every Tuesday until 6:30 pm.
+(Summer hours may vary).